Russia viewed through lenses fictional, factual, historical, practical, and mythological.

 Vintage, 1970.
 880 p.
 ISBN-13: 978-0394708461

-Billington paints The Big Picture, treating the “whole sweep of Russian cultural and intellectual history from Kievan times to the post-Khruschev era.”
-That’s a lot, but if you want an expert, accessible guide to the non-possessors, spirit wrestlers, cursed questions, peasant insurrectionaries, false Dimitris, dead souls, mighty handful, damp mother earth and a host of other fundamental Russian characters, this is it.
+Billington paints The Big Picture, treating the “whole sweep of Russian cultural and intellectual history from Kievan times to the post-Kruschev era.”
+That’s a lot, but if you want an expert, accessible guide to non-possessors, spirit wrestlers, cursed questions, peasant insurrectionaries, false Dimitris, dead souls, mighty handful, damp Mother Earth and a host of other fundamental Russian characters, this is it.

 A Frozen Hell : the Russo-Finnish Winter War of 1939-1940

 William R. Trotter.

 Headed for the Russian North?
 The Winter War will come up in nearly every interview.
 The first and last chapters of this book provide a balanced account of the war’s background, causes, and outcomes.
 The intervening chapters provide a detailed battle-by-battle military history.

 The Storks’ Nest [Life and Love in the Russian Countryside]

 Laura Lynne Williams.